SohamMahajan788/PyPassword_Generator/README.md

 ****************************************

 Technologies Used
-- Python
+- Python🐍
 - random module – To generate random characters.
-- pyperclip module – To copy passwords to the clipboard.
+- pyperclip module – To copy passwords to the clipboard.📋
 ****************************************
 🔗 Contribution